-Now we’re definitely in the Great British summer – we know because it’s started raining again – but aside from the weather, we’re delighted that the salad season is here!
-We know that there are a lot more of you enjoying your delicious, healthy and most-likely organic, home grown leaves from the veggie patch and window sills.
+Salad season is here!
+We know that there are a lot more of you avoiding the chlorine washed bought stuff and instead enjoying your delicious, fresh, healthy and most-likely organic, home grown leaves from the veggie patch and window sills.
 The genuinely fantastic thing about leafy greens is that they’re unbelievably easy to grow and if you’ve got a good variety, they’ll continue to provide you with leaves which you can utilise for months to come!

 We know that some of you will be reading this and thinking, that salad is a nice side dish or good for a little bit of decoration on the plant, while for others it’s the “optional” part of your meal.
-But, with health now such a concern for all of us it’s time we rediscover the salad as a meal in itself.
-Don’t forget when you add lots of grated veg, cheese, egg, fish or meat and top it off with a lovely, simple homemade dressing it really is a meal!
+But, with health now such a concern for all of us it’s time we rediscover the salad as a meal in itself, especially if you add other delicious things like grated veg, cheese, egg, grated carrot, olives, peppers, cucumber, corn, fish or meat and top it off with a lovely, simple homemade dressing.
 Forget those limp iceberg lettuces and a few lowly tomatoes; a true salad should be a feast of colour that is fresh and crisp and full of healthy nutrients.

 We know that some of you just don’t have the time or the inclination to grow your own salad, or your local wildlife might have nourished themselves with your crop and that’s fine because our local farm shops are now overflowing with a whole spectrum of salad leaves in all colours, shapes and sizes, coupled with fresh, sweet and juicy British tomatoes, crunchy cucumber and a host of other delights – a salad need not be a dreary affair.